If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 One of the best things you can do is be informed about possible injuries and causes of pain after an accident.

-It is vital to recognize the differences between normal responses to an injury and when something could be terribly wrong.
+It is vital to recognize the differences between minor injuries and when something could be terribly wrong.

 Common injuries after a car accident include: